mbarkhau/sbk/READMEv2.md

  1. Some of the fragments are identical or have overlapping parts of the secret. and so the redundancy is not as great as you might hope.
 This means that two fragments could be lost and if they are the only ones with that part of the secret (for exapmle fragment 1 and 4), then you may have lost your wallet.
  2. If a fragment falls in the hands of an attacker, they can try to guess the remaining 8 words, which is a factor of 2048**4 = 17.592.186.044.416 fewer combinations to search through than if they knew nothing about your wallet seed.
 If you have trusted people who turn end up colluding with each other (which they have a financial incentive to do) then, then they only have 2048**4 combinations left to search through.

-There may be slightly more clever schemes along these lines, but fortunately there is a better alternative: Keys can be split into pieces in a way that each piece is completely independent of every other.
+There may be slightly more clever schemes along these lines, but fortunately there is a better alternative: Keys can be split into shares in a way that each share is completely independent of every other.
 This means that e.g. in a 3 of 5 scheme, any 2 can be lost and the remaining 3 can be used to recover the original key (solving problem 1.).
-In this scheme each individual piece does not contain any useful information by itself, so that an attacker gains no advantage if they have fewer pieces than the minimum threshold (solving problem 2.).
+In this scheme each individual share does not contain any useful information by itself, so that an attacker gains no advantage if they have fewer shares than the minimum threshold (solving problem 2.).
 This scheme is called Shamir's Secret Sharing.

-## SSS: Shamir's Secret Sharing
+### SSS: Shamir's Secret Sharing

 To get an intuition of how SSS works, it is enough to recall high-school calculus.